JuanPabloDiaz/doc/_drafts/astro-steps.md

    npm install @tailwindcss/line-clamp
    ```
 3. Agregamos el plugin a `tailwind.config.cjs`

    ```bash
    plugins: [ require('@tailwindcss/line-clamp') ]
    ```

+   > 💀 warn - As of Tailwind CSS v3.3, the `@tailwindcss/line-clamp` plugin is now included by default.
+   > warn - Remove it from the `plugins` array in your configuration to eliminate this warning.

 4. Compilar y correr el proyecto:

    ```bash